 Finally, nearby is the beautiful Pen y Fan, which sits 886m above sea level, and if you love hiking, you won’t be disappointed with the ‘mountainous peak’ – which is the name translated from Welsh.
 Quick – book your next holiday to Wales, unleash your inner child and have an extraordinary adventure.
 You won’t regret it!

-By Rachel Hall from Average Lives
+Recommended by Rachel Hall from Average Lives

 Cardiff – surprises in the capital of Wales

 We are retired with time on our hands and so for the last couple of years my husband and I have been crossing the Severn Bridge to explore South Wales.
 We particularly enjoy visiting Cardiff, the capital of Wales.

 There is a lot to see in and around Cardiff.
 My favourite building is probably the Castle which has changed from a Roman fort to a Norman stronghold and finally a Victorian Gothic fantasy.

 Just round the corner is the National Museum of Wales which has a fine collection of impressionist paintings.
 If you go a bit further afield you should visit The Royal Mint at Llantrissant, watch coins being minted and even see the original mini car which was covered in pennies and used to publicise the Beatles’ single Penny Lane.

 Another favourite of ours is St. Fagan’s museum where over 50 old buildings have been rescued and rebuilt giving a glimpse into Welsh history and everyday life in the past.

 If you want to see a more modern side of Cardiff I recommend a visit to Cardiff Bay, home of the Welsh Parliament and the little Norweigan church where Roald Dahl was christened.
 For the more active visitor there is sailing, rowing or canoeing on the water, ice skating at the Viola arena or swimming at the international pool with its flume and lazy river.